rockancun/laravel_workflower/README.md

 I used https://github.com/77web/workflower-bundle-playground example as basis.

-The bpmn file can be viewed and edited with comunda modeler.
+The bpmn file can be viewed and edited with Camunda Modeler.
 The service tasks are not supported by the visual editor but you can edit directly in the source code.

 ## Installation